 (Gill's Sweet Meat)

 110 days — This old variety has been a favorite in the Dunton family for generations.
-Introduced by the old Pacific Northwest regional seed house, Gill Brother's Seed Company
+It was introduced by the old Pacific Northwest regional seed house, Gill Brother's Seed Company

 of Portland, Oregon in 1947.
 Our seed stock is a family "hand-me-down" that traces its roots directly to Gill's

 The vines are vigorous and require a lot of space.
-The fruits weigh ten pounds or more and are a bluish-gray color.
-Very hard shelled, the flesh is a deep orange color, thick, very sweet, dry and fine grained (stringless).
+The fruit weigh ten pounds or more, and are a bluish-gray color.
+Very hard shelled, the flesh is a deep orange color, thick, very sweet, dry and fine-grained (stringless).